rhine59/OnTheEdge/EdgeDeviceLab.md

 Select `smartscale` .... `is equal to` .... `true` as a property.
 Click `+` sign and add also `user` .... `is equal to` ..... `userXX`.

-spot the deliberate error in the screen capture?
+Can you spot the deliberate error in the screen capture? (*HINT Look at the properties names*)

 ![](images/2020-01-22-23-14-50.png)